How Paint Affects Sprinkler Performance - Coming November 2017

 Understanding Sprinkler Appearance Test Results - April 2017

-When testing sprinkler heads, Dyne Technologies, LLC conducts an appearance test on each head.
+When testing sprinklers, Dyne Fire Protection Labs conducts an appearance test on each one.
 The appearance test looks for the presence of any loading, corrosion, paint, and/or damage specifically on the release mechanism, water seal, and deflector.
-Each of these can result in the sprinkler head failing to perform properly, either by not releasing in an appropriate time or by changing the spray pattern once released (NFPA 25 2017 Edition Section A.126.96.36.199).
-The results of the appearance test are important because they can help identify potential issues with sprinkler heads.
+Each of these can result in the sprinkler failing to perform properly, either by not releasing in an appropriate time or by changing the spray pattern once released (NFPA 25 2017 Edition Section A.184.108.40.206).
+The results of the appearance test are important because they can help identify potential issues with sprinklers.
 Below is a closer look at each part of the appearance test and what Dyne looks for.

 IMO 1312 Requirements for Alcohol-Resistant Fluoroprotein & Protein-Based Foams - March 2017